Bible Belt (Netherlands): History

 A Protestant Reformed Church in Veenendaal.

 When Flanders and North Brabant were reconquered by the Spanish army during the Eighty Years' War, their Protestant inhabitants were required to either convert to Catholicism or leave.
 Many emigrated north of the border, particularly during the Twelve Years' Truce of 1609–21.
 Many of them later became staunch supporters of the pietist movement known as the Nadere Reformatie (further reformation).

-Following the 1832 schism, known as the Afscheiding ("Secession"), and the 1886 schism, Doleantie ("Sorrow"), which was led by Abraham Kuyper, they left the mainstream Dutch Reformed Church and founded their own, more conservative congregations, the most notable of which are the Christian Reformed Churches and the Reformed Congregations ("Gereformeerde Gemeenten"), known colloquially as zwarte-kousenkerken ("black stockings churches").
+Following the 1832 schism, known as the Afscheiding ("Secession"), and the 1886 Dutch Reformed Church split (Doleantie ("Sorrow")) which was led by Abraham Kuyper, they left the mainstream Dutch Reformed Church and founded their own, more conservative congregations, the most notable of which are the Christian Reformed Churches and the Reformed Congregations ("Gereformeerde Gemeenten"), known colloquially as zwarte-kousenkerken ("black stockings churches").

-The Bible Belt differs in many aspects (amongst them a regular Sunday church attendance - often twice on a Sunday) from the traditionally Catholic provinces of North Brabant and Limburg to the south (where Sunday church attendance averages between 2% and 3% of the population) and northern parts of the Netherlands, which are traditionally mainline Protestant (dominated by the Protestant Church in the Netherlands) and increasingly secular, with similarly low church attendance figures.
+The Bible Belt differs in many aspects (amongst them a regular Sunday church attendance - often twice on a Sunday) from the traditionally Catholic province of Limburg to the south (where Sunday church attendance averages between 2% and 3% of the population) and western and northern parts of the Netherlands, which are secular.

 Life and tradition

 The church plays a central role in the life of Bible Belt communities, and they typically oppose the liberal practices of mainstream Dutch society, such as euthanasia, gay rights, abortion, prostitution, and pornography.
 In some parts, activities like watching television are forbidden.
 In Staphorst, for instance, swearing is discouraged, many women wear skirts or dresses, and the automated bank machine and other services are closed on Sundays.
 In Bible Belt communities, a strong religious tone in public life is accompanied by a conservative outlook, a preference for large families (the region has relatively high fertility rates), and an emphasis on traditional values.
 Statistically, the highest birth rates in the Netherlands and the youngest populations are within this region, and they also have the lowest divorce rates.

-An aspect of Bible Belt society that has drawn the attention of the Dutch general public in recent years (when concerns of a measles epidemic emerged) is the suspicion of parents towards state-run vaccination programmes.
+An aspect of Bible Belt society that has drawn the attention of the Dutch general public in the 1990s (when concerns of a measles epidemic emerged) is the suspicion of parents towards state-run vaccination programmes.

 The Bible Belt provides a base of support for the Reformed Political Party (SGP) and Christian Union (CU).